Albizia procera (white siris)

 - seasonally waterlogged

 Special soil tolerances

-Bruchids or seed weevils such as Bruchidius bilineatopygus, cause very considerable damage to seed of A. procera in India (Abraham et al., 1995; ICFRE, 1995).
-They can be controlled on the tree by spraying and the protection of seed in storage by chemical dusting is highly recommended.
+Bruchids or seed weevils, including the species Bruchidius bilineatopygus, cause very considerable damage to seed of A. procera in India (Abraham et al., 1995; ICFRE, 1995).
 Root knot nematodes (Meloidogyne spp.) were identified causing galling and poor growth of A. procera in forest nurseries around Dehra Dun, India (Sharma and Mehrotra, 1992).
-The hemipterous insect Oxyrhachis tarandus causes considerable damage (Troup, 1921), and in Indonesia, the tops of young trees may be damaged by Rhynchites beetles (Kalshoven, 1934).
-Stem borer attacks are reported from Zimbabwe, and in India and Malaysia, trees of A. procera have been sometimes defoliated by larvae of Lepidoptera species such as Ascotis selenaria, Eurema blanda, E. hecaba, Cusiala raptaria, Hyposidra successaria, Rhesala imparata, R. inconcinnalis, R. moestalis and Semiotthisa emersaria (ICFRE, 1995; Valkenburg, 1997).
+The hemipterous insect Oxyrhachis tarandus causes considerable damage (Troup, 1921).
+In Indonesia, the tops of young trees may be damaged by Rhynchites beetles (Kalshoven, 1934).
+Stem borer attacks are reported from Zimbabwe and in India and Malaysia, trees of A. procera have been sometimes defoliated by larvae of Lepidoptera species such as Ascotis selenaria, Eurema blanda, E. hecabe, Cusiala raptaria, Hyposidra successaria [Hyposidra talaca], Rhesala imparata, R. inconcinnalis, R. moestalis and Semiothisa emersaria (ICFRE, 1995; Valkenburg, 1997).
 The termite Coptotermes curvignathus is reported as a pest in India and in Africa the termite Ancistrotermes amphidon is a serious pest of young trees (World Agroforestry Centre, 2002).